HandsomePhil/porkcraft/README.md

 4. Open `realmlist.wtf` with a text editor (like notepad.exe) and add the following: `set realmlist porkchopexpress.servebeer.com`.
 5. Save the file and close it.

+### Login
+You will login to the client using your provided username and password.

 ## Recommended Fixes

+> [!IMPORTANT]
+> Do not edit files while the game is running.
+Fully logout and close the application before proceeding.

 ### HD Patch
 Would you like to upgrade the textures and models of the in-game assets?
 Here's how you do it:
 1. Download the [ChromieCraft HD Patch](https://www.chromiecraft.com/en/downloads/).
 2. Open the installation folder you created for the game.
 3. Extract the contents of the zip file to your `...\Data\` folder.
 4. If you run into trouble, you can always read the `readme.txt` file included in the zip folder.
-5. Please note that if you install the HD Patch, you will need to follow the [Large Address Aware](#large-address-aware-windows) instructions below.
+5. Please note that if you install this HD Patch, you will need to follow the [Large Address Aware](#large-address-aware-windows) instructions below to prevent game client crashes when entering large cities like Shattrath or Dalaran.

 ### Large Address Aware (Windows)
 Experiencing crashes in large cities like Shattrath or Dalaran?
 Here's how to fix that: